How to Turn Research Into a Short Video

 Choose the few findings that can survive video speed

 So the findings you keep should do real work.
 They should either sharpen the core claim, create a meaningful turn in the sequence, or make the takeaway easier to believe.
+If a finding is interesting but does not move the structure forward, it may belong in the caption, comments, follow-up content, or source document instead.

 Turn the research into beats before you turn it into script

-Before writing full lines, define the beats.
 A beat is not a full sentence.
 It is the job of a moment in the video.

+Not every video needs exactly five beats, but most good short videos rely on some version of this kind of progression.
 The structure matters because it creates a finish line before the wording gets too detailed.

 If you skip this step, the script often becomes an awkward mix of research notes, half-written narration, and ideas that still have not been arranged in order.
+That is when the work starts feeling larger than the output should be.

 Write for spoken clarity, not research precision